History and Archaeology

 Modules

-Depth Study is the most detailed and exacting part of the taught History programme.
-It is firmly grounded on a thorough understanding of the pertinent primary and secondary sources and thus represent the culmination of the taught course.
+Your Depth Study is the most detailed and exacting part of the History programme and is firmly grounded in a thorough understanding of the primary and secondary sources and represents the culmination of the taught elements of the History course.

-Students can choose Dissertation in History OR Extended Independent Study in Archaeology .
+You can choose either a Dissertation in History OR an Extended Independent Study in Archaeology.

 The Archaeology of Conflict - 30 credits